What personalisation really means

 Throughout the insightful article, Vincent discusses personalisation and its values: “ultimately, yes, personalisation can create an increased sense of the connection with the customer.
 But without relevancy, the value of personalisation is lost.”

 Different messages and information need to be delivered to first home buyers, investors and down-sizers in order to effectively nurture them through the sales process.
-Marketers need to begin focussing on sending out relevant content to the right people at the right time.
+Marketers need to begin focusing on sending out relevant content to the right people at the right time.

 Are you sending out personalised, tailored and relevant content to your customer segments?
 If you need some help developing an effective content marketing strategy that really converts, get in touch.